Culture Guidelines

 Creative Individual

-Through the Creative Individuals focus area the Joyce Foundation supports organizations that commission or feature artistically rigorous and challenging cultural work and productions by artists of color and offer professional development to support the growth of artists of color and heighten recognition of their contributions to the region and field at large.
+Through the Creative Individuals focus area, the Joyce Foundation supports organizations that commission or feature artistically rigorous and challenging cultural work and productions by artists of color and offer professional development to support the their growth and heighten recognition of their contributions to the city, region, and field at large.
 We accomplish this by offering three types of grants:

-Professional Development grants that support opportunities including residencies, fellowships, internships, and skills training to enable artists of color to advance their careers, build professional networks, and raise visibility for their work
+1. Professional Development grants that support opportunities including residencies, fellowships, education, and mentorship to enable early and mid-career artists of color to advance their careers, strengthen professional networks, and raise visibility for their work

 Frequently Asked Questions